Omnipotent Youth Society: Career

-OYS started performing in Shijiazhuang in the late 1990s.
+OYS started performing in Shijiazhuang in 1996.
 The band was first named "The Nico", after the daughter of Shannon Hoon, the late singer of Blind Melon.
 The name was changed to Omnipotent Youth Society in 2002.
+The name is an ironic reference to the idealism of the members' parents' generation.
+In 2018, Ji commented: "we stopped feeling that [sense of omnipotence] a long time ago.”

 OYS released their first single "Not Omnipotent Comedy" in 2006.